-- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE - Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the principal.
+- Delivering RSE in a sensitive way. - Modelling positive attitudes to RSE. - Monitoring progress. - Responding to the needs of individual pupils. - Responding appropriately to pupils whose parents wish them to be withdraw from the non-statutory/non-science components of RSE. - Staff do not have the right to opt out of teaching RSE.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Principal.